-- For each space rented at the market there must be in attendance at least one person who has substantial personal, "hands on" involvement in all phases of the production and have a personal and financial stake in the high quality of the merchandise sold, i.e. the owner (see substitutions and sabbaticals for exceptions). - 2.
+- For each space rented at the market there must be in attendance at least one person who has substantial personal, "hands on" involvement in all phases of the production and have a personal and financial stake in the high quality of the merchandise sold (see substitutions and sabbaticals for exceptions). - 2.
 Members who sell at the market may have assistants or employees helping them. - 3.
 Members must be the original producer of all items being sold.
 No buying and reselling of produce or other products are allowed. - 4.
 A member may lease land for crop production; however if that land has an established crop on it at the time of the origin of the lease, the member must perform all operations necessary to manage that crop for at least one full season prior to the season in which the fruits of that crop are harvested for sale at the market.
 The member agrees to provide copies of any Lease(s) or other documents concerning the leased land to the Board upon request of the Board for the same.
 A member who purchases land with an established perennial crop on it may harvest and sell that crop in the year of purchase. - 5.
 Members must reside and produce the items they sell within a 50-mile radius of Chapel Hill or Carrboro and in the State of North Carolina. - 6.
 Mid-week market vendors are only allowed to sell at Mid-week markets.
 This rule does not apply to members accepted to and selling at the market prior to 2019. - 7.
 Members accepted to the Saturday Market may not attend a Mid-week Market.
 This rule does not apply to members accepted to the market prior to 2019.
 Mid-week market vendors are allowed to sell on Saturdays if space is available and only if they have attended the mid-week market that week.
 These vendors will not become a Saturday vendor even if they obtain 17 weeks at market.
 Vendors accepted to the Saturday Market may attend the Wednesday Market if space is available.
-These vendors will not become a Wednesday Market vendor even if they obtain 17 weeks at Market. - 8.
+These vendors will not become a Wednesday Market vendor even if they obtain 11 weeks at Market. - 8.
 Substitutions: - a.
-Short Term Substitutes: Member may send any individual to represent their business at market in their absence based on the following criteria. - i.
-Short Term Substitutions shall be based on 20% of the previous year's attendance.
-Attendance by a Market Member's Long Term Substitute cannot be used to earn Short Term substitute days.
+Short Term Substitutes: Member may send any individual to represent their business at market in their absence based on the following criteria. - Short Term Substitutions shall be based on 20% of the previous year's attendance. - ii.
+First year members must attend 17 weeks, and then are allowed no more than two substitutions for the rest of that calendar year.